Shimajiri District, Okinawa

-Shimajiri District (島尻郡, Shimajiri-gun) is a district located in Okinawa Prefecture, Japan.
+Shimajiri (島尻郡, Shimajiri-gun) is a district located in Okinawa Prefecture, Japan.

 Etymology

 Modern translation of Shimajiri means "Butt of the island" which may refer to its southerly position on the island of Okinawa.
 Compare this to Kunigami District, Okinawa.

 However, there are hundreds of geographic references throughout Japan and even into the northern Kuriles using "shiri", to approximate the Ainu word shir, meaning island.
 Despite Okinawa being so far south, historically Jōmon culture was dominant as on the mainland, and words likely have survived, though their original meanings have long been lost or modified.

 Population

 As of 2020, the district has an estimated population of 105,230 and the density of 447.98 persons per km^{2}.
 The total area is 234.9 km^{2}.

 Geography

 The district also includes Kume Island, the islands of Iheya and Izena, the Kerama Islands, the Aguni Islands, and the Daitō Islands.